HTUTKHANT/CP-3402/Week-6.md

 # Learning and Activity Resources

 This week, we have to create a group for assessment 2, which is a big CMS project.
 So, we create a team with four members.
 Then, we chose 1 platform for communication; which is Slack and it was recommended by the lecturer.
-Then we creat team repository and team back log places which we have to do in later weeks.
+Then we create team repository and team backlog places which we have to do in later weeks.

 https://www.youtube.com/watch?v=RRxQQxiM7AA